dstr89/aem-unit-vs-integration/README.md

     http://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html

-When building the project you can point to a specific Maven setting file to use like this:
+When building the project you can point to a specific Maven settings file to use like this:

     mvn -s /Users/hrzz003c/.m2/settings_adobe.xml clean install -PautoInstallPackage